 The trucking industry will continue to work towards solutions because there is a significant concern that AB5 will quickly spread to other states like New Jersey, Illinois, Washington, and New York.
 The current administration would like AB5 and the PRO Act to be the rule of the land and would prefer all people to be employees and members of a labor union.
 As things stand today in regard to AB5, the most common options we see carriers offering their owner-operators with California residences are:

 Get your own operating authority and drive for the trucking company’s brokerage division

 Significantly increased costs

 End relationship with carrier

-This law is set to go into place on January 1, 2020*.
-Thus, if you are an owner-operator with a California residence, AB5 forces you to make a significant change to how you operate your trucking business before the end of the year.
+With the Supreme Court refusing certiorari, AB5 is now law in California retroactive to January 1, 2020.
+Thus, if you are an owner-operator with a California residence, AB5 forces you to make immediate and significant changes to how you operate your trucking business.
 Here at ATBS, we are already seeing some of our clients moving their residences to other states like Nevada and Arizona.
 This is because owner-operators are independent contractors by choice and have no desire to become employees.
 Whatever steps you plan on taking, we hope it works out for the best.
-If you have any questions, feel free to give us a call or send us an email and we will do our best to assist you.
+If you have any questions, feel free to give us a call or send us an email and we will assist you as best we can.